taylorsilva/concourse-tutorial/section-01/ReadMe.md

 `image_resource`: what container image the `task` should run inside of.
 Every `task` that Concourse runs must be run inside a container image.
 There is _default_ container image that Concourse uses.
 You must tell Concourse exactly which container image to use.
 You can use any image up on Docker Hub or a local image registry that you have access to.

 We'll have our task run inside the `alpine` image from Docker Hub.
-We'll talk about the `type: registry-image` section in a later chapter.
+We'll talk about the `type: registry-image` field in a later chapter.

 > NOTE: Concourse only cares about the filesystem that comes from the container image from Docker Hub.
-All `CMD` and `ENTRYPOINT` commands are not passed along to Concourse.
+All `CMD` and `ENTRYPOINT` commands are not passed along to Concourse to execute.

 ```yaml
 image_resource: